Hobart High School (Indiana)

-Hobart High School is located in Hobart, Indiana.
-It is part of the School City of Hobart district.
-U.S. News & World Report ranked it 163rd within Indiana, and 7,137 in National Rankings.
-Their ranking was based upon performance on state-required tests, graduation and college preparation.
+Hobart High School is located in Hobart, Indiana, in the School City of Hobart district.
+U.S. News & World Report ranked it 163rd within Indiana and 7,137th in National Rankings.
+Their ranking was based upon performance on state-required tests, graduation rates, and college preparation.
 Their college Advanced Placement participation rate is 31%.

 History

 The graduating class of 2009 was the first class to graduate from the school's new building at 2211 East 10th Street.
 The old high school, located at 36 East 8th Street, became the middle school.
 That building was built in the late 1950s.
 Prior to that, the high school students attended Roosevelt School, most recently part of the old junior high school on 4th Street.

 Demographics

 The demographic breakdown of the 1,323 students enrolled for the 2015–2016 school year was as follows: